cavaliergopher/xflags/README.md

 	Must()

-// HelloWorld is a CommandFunc that handles the App command. func HelloWorld(args []string) (exitCode int) {
+// HelloWorld is a CommandFunc that handles the App command.
+//
+// If WithTerminator is specified for the App command, any arguments given after
+// the "--" terminator will be passed in as the args parameter without any
+// further parsing.
+func HelloWorld(args []string) (exitCode int) {
 	s, ok := translations[flagLanguage]
 	if !ok {